ChristianChiarulli/old_website/README.md

 - contact page
 - fix social link bigger than text
 - create footer (for mobile and desktop)
+- meta tags for blog links and site link

 *low*
 - rename variables and files